uperl/Archive-Libarchive/README.md

 ## List contents of archive stored in file

 The main [Archive::Libarchive](https://metacpan.org/pod/Archive::Libarchive) API is based around two basic type of classes.
 The [Archive::Libarchive::Archive](https://metacpan.org/pod/Archive::Libarchive::Archive) class serves as a basis for all archive objects.
-The [Archive::Libarchive::Entry](https://metacpan.org/pod/Archive::Libarchive::Entry) represents the header or meta data for files stored inside an archive (or as we will see later, files on disk).
+The [Archive::Libarchive::Entry](https://metacpan.org/pod/Archive::Libarchive::Entry) represents the header or metadata for files stored inside an archive (or as we will see later, files on disk).

 The basic life cycle of an archive instance is: